 Like all spiders, jumping spiders need to get rid of their old exoskeleton once they’ve grown out of it.
 This is quite a tiring job for them and can take anywhere from days to weeks for the full process even though the actual moulting itself only takes a few hours usually.
+Let’s walk through the entire event and how to spot when your jumping spider may be about to moult, and what to do to ensure it goes smoothly.

 So an exoskeleton is pretty much what it sounds like, although it’s not made of bone like what you and I have as part of our endoskeleton.
 Theirs is basically a protective outer shell that covers all of their body, even over their eyes.
 Now although this outer shell does have a tiny amount of wiggle room, it doesn’t grow with them as the spider grows, and once the spider is too big for its current exoskeleton, it’s time to get rid of that one and replace it with the next size up.